 Third, following the summary conference, the student and Clinic Practicum Coordinator determine how to dispose of any client video recordings.
-If parents have given written permission for recordings to be maintained and the Coordinator deems them valuable to maintain for the purposes specified in the permission form, then these materials are maintained in the locked client file cabinet.
-If parents have not given permission to retain the recordings or if the recordings are deemed no longer of value, the recordings are disposed of in the confidential shredding depository provided for this purpose.
+If parents have given written permission for recordings to be maintained and the Coordinator deems them valuable to maintain for the purposes specified in the permission form, then these materials are maintained on a secure electronic server.
+If parents have not given permission to retain the recordings or if the recordings are deemed no longer of value, the recordings are removed from Exacqvision recording system.